Due to a backlog of orders and projects, we are only able to accept a small range of new service requests.

 We offer a range of services to help you achieve the results you’re after.
 Not sure what you need, or what it costs?
-We can explain what services are right for you and tell you more about our fees.
-Get in touch by clicking the link below.
+Get in touch.

 We can service, clean, lubricate and adjust almost all Leica M, Zeiss ZM, Voigtlander VM, and legacy LTM lenses.
 In addition to that – most mechanical lenses made in the last 100 years.
 Old lenses like the pre-war 5cm Jena Sonnar from 1935, all the way to the 50mm f/1 Noctilux, we have worked on and serviced with delicacy, care and attention to detail.